Day One - July 21

 10:00 am - 10:30 am Panel | What does agent engagement look like in the modern contact center?

-According to McKinsey, engaged and satisfied contact centre agents are 8.5 times more likely to stay than leave within a year.
+According to McKinsey, engaged and satisfied contact center agents are 8.5 times more likely to stay than leave within a year.
 It is well documented that poor experiences lead to customers cutting spend and, according to some research, a single negative contact center interaction can permanently change how up to 78 percent of customers feel about a company.
 This puts huge pressure on agents who are, in this context, responsible for brand reputation and, ultimately, future revenue.

 It is, then, essential for businesses to understand and acknowledge the value agents bring and shift focus from Contact Center as Cost Center to Contact Center as Potential Profit Center.
 Keeping agents engaged and satisfied is the key to retaining them, is the key to high-quality, consistent service.

-In this session, our expert panellists will discuss how to keep agents engaged – and what can go wrong when they're not.
+In this session, our expert panelists will discuss how to keep agents engaged – and what can go wrong when they're not.
 We'll delve into the importance of flexibility, learning and development and acknowledgement and explore strategies to execute these successfully.

 Attendees will learn: